kobymagua/coursera_getdata/README.md

-# coursera_getdata
-Coursera Getting Data Assignment
+# Getting and Cleaning Data Assignment

 This is a project assignment for the Coursera course "Getting and Cleaning Data".